 In retrospect, signs pointing to the collapse were plain to see, but at the time, one of the only individuals to assess the situation correctly was Euro Pacific Capital CEO and chief global strategist Peter Schiff, who was nicknamed “Dr. Doom” by cynical talking heads in the financial media.

+But his passionate rhetoric has only served to boost his own wealth.
 In the 20 years since he founded Euro Pacific Capital, Peter Schiff’s net worth has grown to an estimated $75 million.

 What part of Schiff’s wealth comes from his business associations with Euro Pacific Capital, Echelon Wealth Partners, and precious metals dealer SchiffGold, and what part comes from his career as a best-selling author and radio, TV, and podcast celebrity?
 We decided to find out.